CIA activities in Nicaragua: Ouster of Somoza

+In the wake of the fall of Somoza, the CIA began efforts to counter alleged Cuban-supported efforts to influence the new FSLN government.
+On July 19, 1979, President Carter signed a general finding on Nicaragua which directed the CIA "to assist democratic elements in Nicaragua to resist efforts of Cuban-supported and other Marxist groups to consolidate power by disseminating non-attributable propaganda worldwide and in Nicaragua in their support and in opposition to Cuban involvement."
+A CIA paper from August 1979 lays out an intelligence assessment of the FSLN "Junta" and its leadership.
+The CIA speculated leadership ties to Cuba as well as past Cuban support would result in Nicaragua joining the pro-Soviet bloc of the non-aligned movement: "in view of the heavy debt owed by the FSLN to Cuba, it is expected that Nicaragua will join Cuba as a member of the pro-Soviet bloc of the NAM."
+Finally, to support "the U.S. goal of a democratic and pluralistic government in Nicaragua" a number of guidelines for covert action were presented, focusing on political and economic efforts (and not covert paramilitary action): "A. Encourage moderate groups in the GNR by publicizing both in Nicaragua and in the International Community, their programs and actions.
+B. Expose the Marxist elements in the GNR and their links with Cuba; condemn Cuban subversive activities.
+C. Support continued strong involvement of other Latin American countries as a moderating influence on FSLN elements in the GNR.
+D. Support efforts through international organizations to guarantee human rights.
+E. Encourage the development and maintenance of democratic institutions in particular a free press and political parties; advocate early free elections.
+F. Publicize efforts by Western nations to provide aid and technical assistance to help rebuild Nicaragua; compare this with assistance provided by communist countries."

 1981

 On December 1, 1981, United States President Ronald Reagan signed a presidential finding which authorized covert operations in Nicaragua.
 This plan initially called for the U.S. government to cooperate with the Argentinian government, which was already engaged in a similar operation, to train and fund an existing terrorist group in Nicaragua known as the Contras.
 The Contras also contributed to drug dealing in the U.S. and brought a lot of crack cocaine.
 Gary Stephen Webb, a reporter for the San Jose Mercury News proved the connection between the crack epidemic and the Contras.
 Initially the Contras were a group of republican guard members from the old Somoza regime ousted by the Sandinistas after the revolutionary conflict.
 Later, through the recruitment efforts of the CIA, the group became supplemented by mercenary guerrillas and was extensively trained by the CIA.
 Eventually, due to the U.S. alliance with Great Britain during the Falklands War, Argentina withdrew support for these programs and the CIA had to relocate their training sites to Honduras.